Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 Mounting hardware matters on rural structures.
 A standing seam metal roof requires different brackets than composition shingle.
 A chimney mount needs structural assessment.
 A ground pole needs to be rated for wind load in your specific area.

-Professional Starlink installation in Northern Virginia →
+Professional Starlink deployment across Northern Virginia →

 See the full switching guide and service details →